Main-Taunus-Kreis: Transportation

 The district is served by Bundesautobahn 66, Bundesautobahn 3, and several other state, county and federal roads.
 Lines S1,S2,S3 and S4 of the Rhine-Main S-Bahn serve the district.
 Frankfurt Airport is located immediately south of the district.

+The district is located in the transport association Rhein-Main-Verkehrsverbund (RMV).

 Coat of arms

 The upper part of the coat of arms shows the wheel of the Archbishopric of Mainz, the bottom part shows the bars of the Lords of Eppstein.